Aatrick/-NO-ROOT-battery-optimization/README.md

 Now go into your phone developpers settings, enable the USB debugging setting and plug your phone into your computer.

-First off it is highly recommended to install the [Greenify](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) app  and set the apps to hibernate and enable Aggressive the doze and the wake-up tracking
+First off it is highly recommended to install the [Greenify](https://play.google.com/store/apps/details?id=com.oasisfeng.greenify) app  and set the apps to hibernate and enable the Aggressive doze and wake-up tracking
 To set up those two settings you'll have to grant some permissions to greenify via the adb (Android Device Bridge)

 ``adb -d shell pm grant com.oasisfeng.greenify android.permission.WRITE_SECURE_SETTINGS``